are those who agree with you."

-Having someone disagree with me used to set off the a flood of defensive thoughts and scenarios in my head.
+Having someone disagree with me used to set off a flood of defensive thoughts and scenarios in my head.
 Criticism of any kind isn't all that wonderful to listen to.
 I prefer people who agree with me and like what I do and how I do it.
 I prefer people who compliment me and build me up.
-And yet, there are not nearly enough of those kind of people around when you need them sometimes.
+And yet, there are not nearly enough of those kinds of people around when you need them sometimes.

 I had a meeting today.
 I anticipated that there may be some kind of confrontation.
 No need for details, as they are not the least bit important.
 What is important is that I was feeling apprehension the past couple of days when I thought about the meeting.
 Of course, I wanted the meeting to be positive, upbeat and work out perfectly, but my defenses were on alert because my ego was trying to be in charge.